IntelliTect/Coalesce/docs/modeling/model-components/attributes/security-attribute.md

 .. important::

     There are important differences between class-level security and property-level security, beyond the usage of the attributes themselves.
 In general, class-level security is implemented in the generated API Controllers as `[Authorize]` attributes on the generated actions.
-Property security attributes are implemented in the :ref:`GenDTOs`.
+Property security attributes are implemented in the [Generated C# DTOs](/stacks/agnostic/dtos.md).

 Implementations